ArjunCodess/men2-predictor/README.md

 - **End-to-end pipeline** managed by `main.py`, coordinating all major steps automatically.
 - **Multiple ML algorithms:** Support for Logistic Regression, Random Forest, XGBoost, LightGBM, and SVM models.
+- **Comprehensive model comparison:** Automatically generates detailed comparison of all 5 models on the same test set with complete patient data, showing which patients each model got right/wrong.
 - **Model comparison mode:** Run all models simultaneously and compare performance metrics in a formatted table.
 - **Dataset comparison mode:** Compare model performance on expanded dataset (with SMOTE and control cases) vs original paper data.
 - **Automated data creation and expansion:** Scripts extract and structure relevant research data, and generate synthetic control samples to augment the dataset for robust modeling.